 The whole crew comes out for to meet my plane.
-I am nervous that the twins are mad at me for standing them up at Harvard.
+I worry that the twins are mad at me for standing them up at Harvard.
 ‘Gator assures me that it is no big deal, as the girls enjoyed meeting all my friends, especially the 3D girls from Mower.
 Jack’s sense of good manners means they never felt out-of-place.
 I rush over and hug my twin sisters.
 No passive-aggressive punishment for my bad manners.
 Off we go to the Hyland House for Pizza Pit and a sing along.
 For once I have performance fatigue, refraining from debuting my English Oi Boi rock preference.
 I think we end with ‘Rhinestone Cowboy’ in honor of the missing John Boy.

 Angie tells a long story about meeting my girlfriend at Harvard.
 She declares that Trudie has a solid sense of values and takes no gruff about my wayward gay ways.
 Not sure that I will see everyone again before Christmas I pass out all the presents I brought.
-In typical Iowa ways, they all assure me that they will open them on Christmas morning.
+In typical Iowa ways, they all assure me that they will wait to open them on Christmas morning.
 Noah is surprised and pleased that I remembered a present for him.
 ‘Gator slaps him on the back, “’course, he remembers.
 You’re the butt end of his favorite horse’s ass.”

 With everyone on their way home, my two moms sit me down at the dining room table and quiz me on my college life.
 They are quite pleased that as a Mower-certified feminist, I stand up for the girls in my dorm.
 I bring out the copy of the 100th year anniversary Lampoon edition.
 They love the Boston Bossie article.
 I ask about Dr Kam.
 Molly assures me that he will see me as soon as I want.

 “Everything okay?” she asks.